 1

 • Thanks, I chose to put a different coloured background.
 Essentially the user generated text and background is inverted from the normal contents colour (I'm using mostly black and white).
-Sep 1, 2013 at 5:04
+Commented Sep 1, 2013 at 5:04

 0